-Dr. Keller was appointed starting in August 2006 to a four-year term on the Planning and Transportation Commission of the City of Palo Alto, California.
+Dr. Keller served from August 2006 to November 2014 on the Planning and Transportation Commission of the City of Palo Alto, California, including as Vice Chair.

 Dr. Keller is also Managing Partner of Minerva Consulting, which consults for high-tech startups.
 His consulting clients include Serus, Target Mining Corp., Globallinx Network, Propel Software Corp., Virtual Giveaway, Broader Minds Corp., and Online HR.